Dybala helps Roma to 1-1 draw on his return to Juventus - WHIZ News

-MILAN (AP) — Roma forward Paulo Dybala returned to Juventus and helped in the equalizer as José Mourinho’s side lost its perfect start to Serie A on Saturday.
+MILAN (AP) — Roma forward Paulo Dybala returned to Juventus and helped in the equalizer though his new team lost its perfect start to Serie A on Saturday and it could have been much worse for José Mourinho’s side.

 Dušan Vlahović scored after just 76 seconds and Juventus appeared to be in firm control until Tammy Abraham’s 69th-minute leveller.